Dr. Khalid is a health researcher and science writer with a Ph.D. in clinical research.

 - The idiopathic, essential, or primary acrocyanosis develops due to unspecified causes.

 - Secondary acrocyanosis develops under the impact of a primary condition or after the prolonged administration of medications (including fluoxetine, interferon-α-2a, and imipramine).
 It also develops due to cardiopulmonary manifestations that trigger central cyanosis and increase the overall tissue oxygen demand.

-The transient/primary acrocyanosis precipitates due to the cold environment, particularly during the winter season (Kent & Carr, 2021).
-Necrotizing acrocyanosis is an idiopathic condition that triggers tenderness in the toes, fingers, and cyanosis in the extremities.
+The transient/primary acrocyanosis precipitates due to the cold environment, particularly during winter (Kent & Carr, 2021).
+Necrotizing acrocyanosis is an idiopathic condition that triggers tenderness in the toes and fingers and cyanosis in the extremities.
 The extremities of the patients with acrocyanosis progressively develop gangrene or ulcers indicated by their color variations.
 Patients with acrocyanosis usually do not experience intense body pain.

 Acrocyanosis also affects women with pre-existing cosmetic complications and reduced body mass index (Kurklinsky et al., 2011).
 Patients with a clinical history of anorexia nervosa, paralysis, paresis, or other neurological complications experience a high predisposition for acrocyanosis.

-The history and physical of the patients with or suspected (of acrocyanosis) reveal the following results (Steinhorn, 2008).
+The history and physicals of the patients with or suspected (of acrocyanosis) reveal the following results (Steinhorn, 2008):